Fine-Tuning T5 for Custom Text Summarization

 Summary

-You fine-tuned t5-small for abstractive dialogue summarization on SAMSum.
-The new pieces compared to classification are the encoder-decoder model (AutoModelForSeq2SeqLM), the text_target tokenization that handles labels, and the DataCollatorForSeq2Seq that prepares decoder inputs.
+This is how T5 summarization works.
+We fine-tuned t5-small for abstractive dialogue summarization on SAMSum.
+The new pieces here, compared to classification, are the encoder-decoder model (AutoModelForSeq2SeqLM), the text_target tokenization that handles labels, and the DataCollatorForSeq2Seq that prepares decoder inputs.

-Next, you leave text behind and apply the same fine-tuning recipe to images — fine-tuning a Vision Transformer for image classification.
+Next, we leave text behind and apply the same fine-tuning recipe to images.
+We will do fine-tuning a Vision Transformer for image classification.

 Found this useful?
 Keep building with me.